IBM/powerai/examples/performance_models/deeplabv3/tensorflow-models/README.md

-The repository code in the powerai-1.6.0 branch came from https://github.com/tensorflow/models at commit `078575a121c79f1f1594b03f5bc70bbf0b3fb744`.
+The  code is from  https://github.com/tensorflow/models at commit `078575a121c79f1f1594b03f5bc70bbf0b3fb744`.

-It contains the DeepLabV3+ model that was used for the TensorFlow Large Model Support performance investigation on top of PowerAI 1.6.0.
+It contains the DeepLabV3+ model that was used for the TensorFlow Large Model Support performance investigation on top of WMLCE-1.6.1

 # TensorFlow Models